SaulBurgos/angularjs-module-googleMaps/README.md

 angularjs-Module-GoogleMaps
 ===========================

 Module to use Google Maps like a service.
-I like use Google maps like a service and not like a directive, because I need to use a lot geometry methods.
+I like use Google maps like a service and not like a directive, because I need  use a lot of  geometry methods.

 List of Methods: